A248/LibertyBans/CONTRIBUTING.md

 1. Git
 2. Maven
-3. JDK 11 or greater
+3. JDK 11 or greater (JDK 17 is recommended)

 These can be installed through your package manager of choice.